Christine Reed Nicholson

 Gary and Kathy Garner

 Kathy got interested in cars at a very early age helping her older brother work on cars, and was introduced to drag racing.
 She worked at the Orange County International Raceway in Irvine, CA as a bracket girl for many years where she got to meet many of the drag racing legends.
 She has always had a passion for hot rods.
 Gary got a job right out of high school as a welder and fabricator learning tube bending skills.
 He started building custom exhaust systems and off road buggy chassis.
 He also built and raced an off-road car for many years during the 70’s & 80’s.
-Gary is the current president of the HB Car Club of Huntington Beach, CA, a 501-C non-profit organization where Kathy also serves on the board.
+Gary is the former president and current advisor of the HB Car Club of Huntington Beach, CA, a 501-C non-profit organization where Kathy also serves on the board.
 Gary and Kathy have “his” and “hers” 1932 Ford hot rods that they take to many car shows and cruise nights around Southern California.
-Years ago they met Nicole Meguiar and were introduced to Teen Challenge and the Benedict Castle Concours Car Show where they have had active roles planning and promoting the show for the past four years.
+Years ago they met Nicole Meguiar and were introduced to Teen Challenge and the Benedict Castle Concours Car Show where they have had active roles planning and promoting the show for the past several years.

 Michael grew up in Detroit at the height of the Muscle Car era, and his father was an engineer at Chrysler.
 So, while you’d expect him to be a Mopar Muscle fan, his real love is classic European sports cars.
 His engineer father grew up in Europe and told stories of the Silver Arrows, Alfa Romeos, Maseratis, Jaguars and Ferraris racing on the great circuits of Europe.
 That led to Michael diving into the history of European sports car and Grand Prix racing, as well as that of the great coachbuilders of the pre-War era.
 If you see a classic Alfa Romeo Spider carving up the local mountain roads in Southern California, stop him and say hi!
 Michael assembles a large judging team each year to support his role as Chief Judge of the Benedict Castle Concours.